yashsriram/archer/README.md

 - Open terminal in the root directory.
     - Make a build directory using `mkdir build && cd build`.
     - Create a makefile using `cmake ..`
     - Compile code using `make`.
-This creates an executable named `lightplay`.
+This creates an executable named `archer`.
-    - Use `./lightplay` to start playing.
+    - Use `./archer` to start playing.

-### workflow
+### rules
 - There are three types of mirror (line, circle, square).
-Specify the number of each type when prompted.
+- Specify the number of each type when prompted.
+- Then
-- You can place the mirrors one by one in that order.
+    1. Place the mirrors one by one in that order.
-- Then you can place a fixed light source which emits a straight beam of light.
+    1. Place a fixed laser source which emits a single ray of high energy light.
-- Then you can place a balloon.
+    1. Place a balloon.
-- You can control the light's direction by clicking inside concentric circles.
+- You can control the ray's direction by clicking inside concentric circles.
-- The light reflects off of mirrors following the law of reflection.
+- The ray reflects off the mirrors following [the laws of reflection](https://en.wikipedia.org/wiki/Reflection_(physics)#Laws_of_reflection)
-- When the light hits the green balloon the simulation ends.
+- The goal is to hit and pop the balloon with the light.

 ## demonstration
 The following GIF illustrates the usage.